 Why is conversion therapy still happening in Canada?

-Currently, only three provinces have implemented restrictions on conversion therapy.
+Currently, only a few provinces have implemented restrictions on conversion therapy.
 They began in 2015, when the Government of Manitoba outlawed health professionals from practising conversion therapy based on the fact that the province’s human rights code “prohibits discrimination based on sexual orientation.”
 Manitoba’s Health Minister at the time, Sharon Blady, said that the motion was initiated because the province wanted to be proactive after hearing that conversion therapy was happening elsewhere.

 Following Manitoba’s lead, Ontario introduced its own bill later that year to end the funding of conversion therapy for LGBTQ youth under the province’s health insurance plan.
 The ruling, which was instigated by an NDP private member’s bill, is not a strict ban but rather a restriction on this type of therapy, since it would no longer be covered under Ontario’s health insurance plan.

-The most recent ban came into effect in Nova Scotia in September.
+Another ban came into effect in Nova Scotia in September.
 The legislation was introduced when concerns arose around a church-run conference in Pugwash, N.S. promoting conversion therapy practices.
 Pride Halifax and the Youth Project initiated a petition and this, Global News reports, drew Justice Minister Mark Furey’s attention to the gap in Nova Scotia’s legislation for protecting LGBTQ youth.
 The new bill now makes it illegal for health professionals to provide conversion therapy for those under the age of 19, makes conversion therapy an uninsurable practice and ensures groups that advocate and provide these services will not be eligible for government funding.

 “Canada is catching fire slowly, but it’s happening,” says Gajdics—noting that Alberta may be next to introduce a bill restricting conversion therapy and also that there is a call for conversion therapy to be outlawed in B.C. beyond its municipal restrictions in Vancouver.
+(Editor’s note: the city of St. Albert passed a motion banning conversion therapy on July 8, 2019, which means it may soon be the first city in Alberta with this type of restriction.)

 Why has conversion therapy not been outlawed at the federal level?